brooksmarka/nextjs-blog/posts/creating-a-postgres-db.md

 ### Export to PostgreSQL

 At the top of the page you can click export and select your desired database.
 I chose **Export to PostgreSQL**.
 It will download a .sql file for you so you can initialize your database!
+Remember where this is so we can use it in Part 2!

 ```sql
 CREATE TABLE "accounts" (